microsoft/onnxruntime/BUILD.md

 Thread model: single
 gcc version 9.2.1 20190827 (Red Hat Cross 9.2.1-3) (GCC)

 Please check the value of "--build", "--host", "--target", and if it has special args like "--with-arch=armv8-a", "--with-arch=armv6 --with-tune=arm1176jz-s --with-fpu=vfp --with-float=hard".
 And you must know what kind of flags your target hardware need.
-It may largely different.
-For example, if you just get normal ARMv7 compiler and use it for raspberry pi V1, it won't work, because raspberry pi only has ARMv6.
+It may largely differ.
+For example, if you just get normal ARMv7 compiler and use it for raspberry pi V1 straightly, it won't work, because raspberry pi only has ARMv6.
+Usually every hardware vendor will provide a toolchain for you, please check how that one was built.

 A target env is identifed by four things:
 1. arch: arm